Beside the Mountain

 Quick oats, mixed with honey for hiking oat bars.

-If your pot is big enough add the oats and salt (or else mix it all in a bowl) and stir until well mixed.
-If adding add in’s for alternative flavor add now (see ideas below), stir until fully mixed.
+If your pot is big enough, add the oats and salt (or else mix it all in a bowl) and stir until well mixed.
+If adding add-ins for alternative flavour, add now (see ideas below), stir until fully mixed.

 Oats for flapjacks with spatula into 8x8 pan.